The conference will include a series of authoritative keynote lectures on important aspects of engineering in Chalk.

 Professor Rory Mortimore will deliver a Keynote Lecture at the conference in September 2018.

-Professor Mortimore’s keynote will be entitled Chalk: A Never Ending Story and will discuss the development of knowledge and understanding of the properties of Chalk, including weathering, porosity, density and ultra-structure of the Chalk.
+Professor Mortimore’s keynote will be entitled Developing Ground Models for Chalk Engineering: Links across the Disciplines and will discuss the development of knowledge and understanding of the properties of Chalk, including weathering, porosity, density and ultra-structure of the Chalk.

 Professor Mortimore is probably the UK’s leading expert in the engineering geology of the Chalk, and is at the forefront of developing and disseminating practical knowledge about the properties of Chalk.
 He is widely published, with around 80 papers on the Chalk, and delivered the 11th Glossop Lecture of the Geological Society on Making Sense of the Chalk: A Total-Rock Approach to Engineering Geology.